 7 Best Ways to Add a Blog to Your Carrd Website

 So you are thinking about blog on Carrd.
 As you may know Carrd is not a true blogging platform – there are good reasons to start blogging using Carrd.co.
 You can either run a blog on Carrd itself or use another blogging tool and integrate it with your Carrd site.
 We’ll explain why and how.
+We constantly update this post with new blogging tools and Carrd blogging tips.

 text carrd x blogs over keyboard background